Grise Fiord: Creation

 This community (and that of Resolute) was created by the Canadian government in 1953, partly to assert sovereignty in the High Arctic during the Cold War.
 Eight Inuit families from Inukjuak, Quebec (on the Ungava Peninsula), were relocated after being promised homes and game to hunt, but the relocated people discovered no buildings and very little familiar wildlife.
 They were told that they would be returned home after "two or three years" if they wished.
 This offer was later withdrawn however, for it would have damaged Canada's claims to sovereignty in the area; the Inuit were forced to stay.
 Eventually, the Inuit learned the local beluga whale migration routes and were able to survive in the area, hunting over a range of 18000 km2 each year.

 In 1993, the Canadian government held hearings to investigate the relocation program.
 The Royal Commission on Aboriginal Peoples issued a report entitled The High Arctic Relocation: A Report on the 1953–55 Relocation, recommending a settlement.
 The government paid CAD10 million to the survivors and their families, and gave a formal apology in 2010.

-In 2009, artist and Grise Fiord resident Looty Pijamini was commissioned by Nunavut Tunngavik Incorporated to build a monument to commemorate the Inuit who sacrificed so much as a result of the Government's forced relocation programme of 1953 and 1955.
-Pijamini's monument, located in Grise Fiord, depicts a woman with a young boy and a husky, with the woman sombrely looking out towards Resolute Bay.
-Amagoalik's monument, located in Resolute, depicts a lone man looking towards Grise Fiord.
-This was meant to show separated families, and depicting them longing to see each other again.
+In 2009, artist and Grise Fiord resident, Looty Pijamini, was commissioned by Nunavut Tunngavik Incorporated to build a monument to commemorate the Inuit who sacrificed so much as a result of the Government's forced relocation programme of 1953 and 1955.
+Pijamini's monument, located in Grise Fiord, depicts a woman with a young boy and a husky, with the woman sombrely looking out towards Resolute Bay towards the companion monument carved by Simeonie Amagoalik.
+The Resolute monument depicts a lone man looking towards Grise Fiord.
+This was meant to show separated families, and depict them longing to see each other again.
 The Grise Fiord monument was unveiled by John Duncan, at the time, Minister of Aboriginal Affairs and Northern Development and Federal Interlocutor for Métis and Non-Status Indians, on September 10, 2010.

 Grise Fiord was the location for a 1995 BBC television documentary entitled Billy Connolly: A Scot in the Arctic, in which the comedian Billy Connolly camped alone for a week on the pack ice near to the community, armed with a rifle to protect him from polar bears.

 Geography

-Located at the southern tip of Ellesmere Island, Grise Fiord is one of three permanent inhabited places on the island.
+Located at the southern tip of Ellesmere Island, Grise Fiord is one of three permanently inhabited places on the island.
 Farther north on the island, Environment Canada has a permanent weather station at Eureka, and at Alert there is a permanent Canadian Forces Base (CFS Alert) and weather station.
 Grise Fiord lies 1160 km north of the Arctic Circle, and is the northernmost civilian community in Canada.

 Grise Fiord is cradled by the Arctic Cordillera mountain range.